Biechy/biechy.github.io/knowledge/machine-learning/index.md

 In this journey through the mental palace, we will delve deeply into both SL and DL.
 Before we do, as scientific researchers, **it is crucial to begin with an introductory chapter on statistical modeling** because ML rely on fundamental statistical concepts, and a solid understanding of these foundations is essential to grasp the nuances of modern techniques.

+In addition, many ML algorithms rely on optimization algorithms, so feel free to consult the corresponding chapter.

 <DocCardList/>